julianlam/feps/fep/fc48/fep-fc48.md

 A generic server MUST determine the class of an object before processing it.
 The classification of ActivityPub objects is covered in [FEP-2277: ActivityPub core types][FEP-2277].

-## Authentication and authorization

-A generic server MUST verify all objects according to the universal authentication and authorization procedures described in [FEP-fe34: Origin-based security model][FEP-fe34].

 ## Activities and side effects

 A generic server MUST support the following basic activities: